What Will You Learn In This Course?

 Course Aim

-To improve your understanding of ethical and social issues involved with photojournalism and develop your ability to take photographs to specification, submitting those images for publication in a periodical (ie. newspaper, magazine or e-zine).
+Improve your understanding of ethical and social issues involved with photojournalism and develop your ability to take photographs to specification, submitting those images for publication in a periodical, such as newspapers, websites, magazines, ezines etc.

 Course Content